Important Changes to Class Q Permitted Development: May 2025 Update

 Listed Barn Conversion

 Can I convert a listed barn?
-In most cases listed barn conversions make beautiful and characterful homes.
-But just like with other listed buildings, there will be more restrictions than usual on what you are allowed to do.
+Listed barn conversions make beautiful and characterful homes.
+However just like with other listed buildings, there will be more design restrictions.
 Notwithstanding the barn will need to be in reasonable condition for conversion.
-If it is in very […]
+If it is in very poor condition (like this one in South Northamptonshire below that we […]

 Do barn conversions need planning permission?